AyomideKayode/alx-low_level_programming/0x09-static_libraries/README.md

 Then the ```ar -t libmy.a``` command to check if the ```.o``` files have been moved succesfully.
 (A list should show on the output containing all ```.o``` files.)
 Finally, the ```nm libmy.a``` to list the symbols stored in the static library we just created.

+For the second task, after creating the ```.sh```. file and writing the script that creates the ```liball.a``` library; I changed modifications to allow it become executable.
+After pushing to github, Checker kept giving me one error out of five.
+Details aren't available for now.
+So I'll properly check again later to see if I can figure it out.

 Courtesy - Kazzywiz [https://twitter.com/kazzy_wiz]
 You're welcome.😁✌